H1B

 blackout and the employment-based immigrant visa backlogs in exchange for

 increased fees on some petitions.
-Although it was vehemently opposed by some
+Although it was vehemently opposed by

-a strong 14-2 vote.
+Committee by a strong 14-2 vote.
 The final package would:

-- Impose a new $500 fee on immigrant visa
+- Impose a new $500 fee on immigrant

-petitions for the EB-1, EB-2, and EB-3 categories.
+visa petitions for the EB-1, EB-2, and EB-3 categories.

-- Recapture unused employment-based visas
+- Recapture unused employment-based

-from prior years for immediate allocation of up to 90,000/year.
+visas from prior years for immediate allocation of up to 90,000/year.

 - Exempt spouses and minor children from